Diophantine Geometry over Groups IX: Envelopes and Imaginaries

-We continue by collecting all the specializations of the Extra Collapse limit groups, $ExCollapse$, for which: \roster \item"{(1)}" the restriction to the (image of the) subgroup $<f,p,q>$ form a proof that the couple $(p,q)$ is in $E(p,q)$.
+As we did in the previous section, to start a separation of variable procedure, we need the groups in question not to factor through certain free products.
+Hence, we collect all the specializations of the Extra Collapse limit groups, $ExtCollapse$, for which: \roster \item"{(1)}" the restriction to the (image of the) subgroup $<f,p,q>$ form a proof that the couple $(p,q)$ is in $E(p,q)$.

 \item"{(2)}" the restriction to the specialization of the subgroup $<f,p,q>$ does not factor through a free product of limit groups in which the subgroup $<p>$ is in one factor and the subgroup $<q>$ is contained in a second factor, and does not factor through a free product of limit groups in which the subgroup $<p,q>$ is contained in a factor.